Semifreddo

 Semifreddo ([ˌsemiˈfreddo]; lit. 'half-cold' or 'half-frozen') is a class of frozen desserts similar to ice cream.
 The main ingredients are egg yolks, sugar, and cream.
 It has the texture of frozen mousse or cake.
-The dessert's Spanish counterpart is called semifrío.

-It was created around the 19th century, but did not gain popularity until the early 20th century.
+Semifreddo was created during the 19th century, but did not gain popularity until the early 20th century.

-The parfait differs in that the Italian meringue is missing, which is replaced with pâte à bombe.
+Similar dishes

+Parfait differs from semifreddo in that it contains only pâte à bombe, neither Italian meringue nor whipped cream.